 Smoking is prohibited in any common areas of a multi-unit residence.
 A multi-unit residence is defined as a property having two or more units available to be rented and not occupied by a landlord.
 Common areas include lobbies, laundry rooms, outdoor eating areas, play areas, and swimming pools.
-Common areas do not include private balconies or patios for the exclusive use of a resident.
+Smoking is prohibited on private balconies or patios in multi-unit residences.

 Where else is smoking prohibited?

 Smoking is also prohibited places of employment, in City facilities, on City property, and on the property of other governmental bodies.

 When did the new ordinance go into effect?